-Subsequent Recognition
+Subsequent Recognition'

-'As at the reporting date, non-monetary items which are carried in terms of historical cost denominated in a foreign currency are reported using the exchange rate at the date of the transaction.
+As at the reporting date, non-monetary items which are carried in terms of historical cost denominated in a foreign currency are reported using the exchange rate at the date of the transaction.
 All non-monetary items which are carried at fair value or other similar valuation denominated in a foreign currency are reported using the exchange rates that existed when the values were determined.

-All monetary assets and liabilities in foreign currency are restated at the end of the accounting period.
-Exchange differences on restatement/settlement of all monetary items are recognised in the Statement of Profit and Loss.
+All monetary assets and liabilities in foreign currency are translated at the functional currency's closing rates of exchange at the end of the accounting period.
+Exchange differences on translation/ settlement of all monetary items are recognised in the Statement of Profit and Loss.

-p) Revenue recognition
+m) Revenue recognition